Fascism and ideology: Socialism and communism

-While fascism is opposed to Bolshevism, both Bolshevism and fascism promote the one-party state and the use of political party militias.
+While fascism opposes Bolshevism, both ideologies advocate the establishment of one-party states and the use of political party militias.
 Fascists and communists also agree on the need for violent revolution to forge a new era, and they hold common positions in their opposition to liberalism, capitalism, individualism and parliamentarism.
 Fascists and Soviet communists both created totalitarianism systems after coming into power and both used violence and terror when it was advantageous to do so.
 However, unlike communists, fascists were more supportive of capitalism and defended economic elites.

 Fascism denounces democratic socialism as a failure.
 Fascists see themselves as supporting a moral and spiritual renewal based on a warlike spirit of violence and heroism, and they condemn democratic socialism for advocating "humanistic lachrimosity" such as natural rights, justice, and equality.
 Fascists also oppose democratic socialism for its support of reformism and the parliamentary system that fascism typically rejects.

-Italian Fascism had ideological connections with revolutionary syndicalism, and in particular Sorelian syndicalism.
+Italian Fascism had ideological connections with revolutionary syndicalism, and in particular with Sorelian syndicalism.
 Benito Mussolini mentioned revolutionary syndicalist Georges Sorel – along with Hubert Lagardelle and his journal Le Mouvement socialiste, which advocated a technocratic vision of society – as major influences on fascism.
 According to Zeev Sternhell, World War I caused Italian revolutionary syndicalism to develop into a national syndicalism, reuniting all social classes, which later transitioned into Italian Fascism, such that "most syndicalist leaders were among the founders of the Fascist movement" and "many even held key posts" in the Italian Fascist regime by the mid-1920s.

 The Sorelian emphasis on the need for a revolution based upon action of intuition, a cult of energy and vitality, activism, heroism and the use of myth was used by fascists.
-Many prominent fascist figures were formerly associated with revolutionary syndicalism, including Mussolini, Arturo Labriola, Robert Michels and Paolo Orano.
+Many prominent fascist figures were formerly associated with revolutionary syndicalism, including Mussolini, Robert Michels and Paolo Orano.